Performant

 More Sustainable

-The unique planar compact design improves performance, reduces dependency on rare earth elements, and lowers operational costs.
+The unique planar compact design improves performance, reduces dependancy on rare earth elements, and lowers operational costs.

-PEPPER will develop and test new non-noble, high-performance materials for PCCEL cells, reducing dependency on rare and expensive resources.
+PEPPER will develop and test new non-noble, high-performance materials for PCCEL cells, reducing reliance on rare and expensive resources.

 The stack architecture will be fine-tuned to operate under realistic industrial conditions, ensuring durability, stability, and peak performance.